 Hepatitis A, B, and C

 It takes the hepatitis A virus a period of 28 days to reveal symptoms in an infected person from the time of first exposure.
-For best results, testing should be done 2 to 7 weeks after initial exposure either through an unprotected sexual intercourse or from eating contaminated food prepared by an infected person.
+For best results, testing should be done 2 to 7 weeks after initial exposure.
+This is either through unprotected sexual intercourse or from eating contaminated food prepared by an infected person.

 Testing for hepatitis B can be done 3 weeks after exposure to the virus.
 The test will give a more accurate result when done 6 weeks after the initial exposure.